ismasan/faraday_throttler/README.md

 The configuration above will only issue 1 request every 3 seconds to `my.api.com/foobar`.
 Requests to the same path will wait for up to 2 seconds for current _in-flight_ request to finish.

-If in-flight requests finishes within that period, queued requests will respond with the same data.
+If an in-flight request finishes within that period, queued requests will respond with the same data.

-If in-flight request doesn't finish within 2 seconds, queued requests will attempt to serve a previous response to the same resource from cache.
+If the in-flight request doesn't finish within 2 seconds, queued requests will attempt to serve a previous response from the same resource from cache.

 If no matching response found in cache, a default fallback response will be used (status 204 No Content).
+Fallback responses can be cofigured.

 Tweaking the `rate` and `wait` arguments allows you to control the rate of cached, fresh and fallback reponses.

 ### Distributed Redis lock and cache

-The defaults use in-memory lock and cache store.
+The defaults use in-memory lock and cache store implementations.
 To make the most efficient use of this gem across processes and servers, you can use [Redis](http://redis.io/) as a distributed lock and cache store.

 ```ruby
 require 'redis'